ahmedali109/customVscodeTheme/README.md

 By adding these settings, you ensure that VSCode will import and apply your custom styles and scripts every time it starts.

-Make sure to restart VSCode after making these changes for them to take effect.
+Make sure to restart VSCode after making these changes for them to take effect.👾